geojeff/sproutcore-examples/README.md

 Raphael
 -------

 Clone this into the sproutcore-examples/frameworks directory also.
+There is no integration wrapper as there is for flot, so take note of how it is used.

 Other
 -----